 By default, transfers between two accounts under your name are matched, then hidden from the Cashflow area of your portal.
 This is because such transfers usually don’t affect your net worth - money is moving but it’s neither an income nor an expense.

 There may be instances where you’d prefer to surface these transactions, as in the case of a credit card or loan repayment.
 To do so:

-- Find the settings cog on the top right corner of your screen and click on it.
+- Click the profile arrow on the top right corner of your screen

-- Check the “Include transfers” box to show transfers between your accounts (such as credit card payments) and the “Show loan transactions” box to show loan payments.
+- Check the “Include transfers” box to show transfers between your accounts (such as credit card payments) and the “Include loan transactions” box to show loan payments.